bitovi/academy/src/ngrx/3-ngrx-init/ngrx-init.md

 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/starting-point) to get your codebase ready to work on this part.

 ## Overview

-1. Add NgRx schematics
+1. Add NgRx schematics.

-2. Add NgRx dependencies
+2. Add NgRx dependencies.

-3. Generate Global store using NgRx schematics
+3. Generate Global Store using NgRx schematics.

-4. Generate Login feature store using NgRx schematics
+4. Generate Login Feature Store using NgRx schematics.

 ## NgRx Dependencies